Nationwide surprise at failure to emulate TU/e’s women’s quota

 Decline

 Poorthuis also sees that the programme is not being directly emulated by other universities in the Netherlands.
-‘Unfortunately not.
-That while it is necessary to keep the focus on the number of women in academia.
-Especially in the upper echelons, there are few women: less than 30 percent.
+‘Unfortunately.
+It is vital to keep the focus on the number of women in academia.
+Especially in the upper echelons, there are few women: less than 30 per cent.
 And the growth rate is declining.
 We get a tendency to sit back, when in fact there is no reason to do so.’

 ‘Other universities, too, have adopted policies that should lead to more women in university staff,’ says Poorthuis.
 ‘But what is unique about TU/e is that they have really created a very concrete and full programme: hiring more women, actively approaching them but also offering them the environment they need to function well.’